On the $p$-adic theory of local models: v-sheaf theory

 Any v-sheaf satisfying the conditions in \Cref{formalizing is v-locally formal} is said to be \textit{v-locally formal} or alternatively \textit{v-formalizing}.

-\begin{definition} A v-locally formal v-sheaf $X$ separated over $\Spd O$ is a $\pi$-\textit{adic kimberlite} if the structure map $X\to \Spd O$ is formally adic, the generic fiber $X_\eta$ is a locally spatial diamond and if $X^{\on{red}}$ is represented on $\mathrm{SchPerf}_k$ by a perfect scheme. \end{definition}
+\begin{definition} A small v-sheaf $X$ over $\Spd O$ is a $\pi$-\textit{adic prekimberlite} if it is v-locally formal, the structure map $X\to \Spd O$ is separated and formally adic, and if $X^{\on{red}}$ is represented on $\mathrm{SchPerf}_k$ by a perfect scheme. \end{definition}

-The more general definition of a kimberlite is given in \cite[Definition 1.4.18]{Gle20}, and we justify below why $\pi$-adic kimberlites are a special type of kimberlite.
-For this reason, in our context, we can take \Cref{definition p-adic kimberlite} as our definition. \begin{proposition} A v-sheaf $X$ equipped with a separated morphism $X\to \Spd O$ is a $\pi$-adic kimberlite if and only if $X$ is a kimberlite and the map $X\to \Spd O$ is formally adic. \end{proposition} \begin{proof} Formal adicness implies that $X^{\on{an}}=X_\eta$ and $(X^{\on{red}})^{\diamond}=X\times_{\Spd O} \Spd k$.
-From this it is clear how one definition translates to the other except that to prove $X$ is a kimberlite we need to justify why it is formally separated.
-Now, the argument given in \cite[Proposition 1.3.31]{Gle20} applies with the role of $\bbZ_p$ exchanged for $O$. \end{proof}
+The more general definition of a prekimberlite is given in \cite[Definition 4.15]{Gle20}, and we justify below why $\pi$-adic prekimberlites are a special type of prekimberlite.
+For this reason, in our context, we can take \Cref{definition p-adic kimberlite} as our definition.

+\begin{proposition} A small v-sheaf $X$ equipped with a separated morphism $X\to \Spd O$ is a $\pi$-adic prekimberlite if and only if $X$ is a prekimberlite and the map $X\to \Spd O$ is formally adic. \end{proposition} \begin{proof} Formal adicness implies that $X^{\on{an}}=X_\eta$ and $(X^{\on{red}})^{\diamond}=X\times_{\Spd O} \Spd k$.
+From this it is clear how one definition translates to the other except that to prove $X$ is a prekimberlite we need to justify why it is formally separated.
+Now, the argument given in \cite[Proposition 3.29]{Gle20} applies with the role of $\bbZ_p$ exchanged for $O$. \end{proof}